 Sanibel and Bowman’s Beach are known for their excellent shelling.
 This beach offers miles of shoreline for shell-hunters to comb through.

-👉 Read Next: The 33 Best Places to Visit in Florida
+👉 Read Next: 33 Best Places to Vacation in Florida

 There’s a reason many Americans want to retire and move to Naples: the beaches are absolutely gorgeous.
 The most popular of the bunch is Naples Beach.
 Nestled in a natural setting, beachgoers have all the amenities they need for a serene and relaxing beach day.